How to Install VeraCrypt on Linux Mint (22, 21)

 Install Build Dependencies

 First, install the required development libraries.
-These include a C++ compiler (provided by build-essential on Linux Mint) and the wxWidgets GUI toolkit.
+These include a C++ compiler (provided by GCC and build-essential on Linux Mint) and the wxWidgets GUI toolkit.
 Because the wxWidgets package name differs between Mint versions, use the correct command for your release.

 Linux Mint 21.x (Ubuntu 22.04 base):